chatwoot/docs/docs/product/channels/api/client-apis.md

 ---
-sidebar_label: "Public APIs"
+sidebar_label: "Client APIs"
-title: "Create Interfaces using public APIs"
+title: 'Create Interfaces using client APIs'
 ---

 > Note: These APIs are still in alpha, and there might be changes in the implementation in future.

-Public APIs available for the API channel will help you build customer-facing interfaces for Chatwoot.
+Client APIs available for the API channel will help you build customer-facing interfaces for Chatwoot.

 These APIs are useful for cases similar to the ones described below.

 1. Use a custom chat interface instead of the Chatwoot chat widget